 This activity can be a perfect Chinese New Year sensory bin to explore these adorable bears endemic to China.
-Besides, your little one will be stimulating multiple senses, from visual, to tactile to auditory.
+Alternatively, you can set it up for the National Panda Day, celebrated on March 16, or for any animal enthusiast.
+Besides, your little one will be stimulating multiple senses, from visual, to tactile, to auditory.
 Most importantly, this sensory tub is extremely easy to set up with items in your cupboard.
 And, if you use a single type of legume, no sorting is required; clean it afterward, and it is suitable for cooking.
 So, grab your lentils, and let’s set up a Panda Sensory Bin.

-What you need to set up panda small-world invitation to play
+What you need to set up the Panda small-world invitation to play

-Here is a list of materials you will need to set up Panda Lentils Sensory Bin:
+Here is a list of materials you will need to set up the Panda Lentils Sensory Bin:

 - a tray